Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 She placed her cup gently back on the saucer.

 “What?
 Do you have a problem with me keeping an eye on your health?
 You’ve been going about taking care of other people’s issues without keeping an eye on yourself.
-How would I look to Queen Katalina and Miss Faulkner if you get sick?”
+How would I look at Queen Katalina and Miss Faulkner if you get sick?”

 “Don’t worry.
 I’ve had it a lot tougher when I was away...
 Although, can you do me a favor and call me ‘baka’ three times?”